John-Beomseok-Kim/Hexeract/README.md

 # Introduction
 The Hexeract is an open-source Core-XY motion platform with a rigid main chassis using 3030 aluminum extrusions and moving components constructed by 1515 aluminum extrusions.

 The design is a motion platform, components like; motherboard, LED lights, HEPA filters, and more are for the individual builder to determine.
-Also, the "Penteract calculator" will output the length of components to accommodate various size requirements.
+Also, the "Hexeract calculator" will output the length of components to accommodate various size requirements.

 ---
 # DISCLAIMER: Not for the faint of heart